 Lipomas can less commonly form inside the body too.
 However, in most of these cases you will not be aware that you have a lipoma, as you cannot see them and they rarely cause any problems.

-Who gets lipomas and how common are they?
+Who develops lipomas and how common are they?

 Anyone can develop a lipoma at any age.
 Lipomas are common.
 Some people inherit a tendency to develop lipomas and may have several on different parts of the body.
 Sometimes as many as 20 or more develop.
 However, it is more common to develop just one or two.

-Lipomas can occur in people who are normal weight as well as people who are overweight.
+Lipomas can occur in people who are normal weight as well as in people who are overweight.

 What are the symptoms of a lipoma and are they harmful?

 In themselves, lipomas are not serious and most lipomas cause no symptoms or problems.
-They grow very slowly.
+Usually if you have a lipoma, it does not cause any symptoms but you notice a painless lump.
+Lipomas grow very slowly.
 Sometimes a lipoma under the skin can be unsightly if it grows to be several centimetres across.
 Rarely, a lipoma may press on another structure and cause problems.
 For example, if one presses on a nerve it may cause pain.
 Also, rarely, a lipoma may develop in the gut wall and cause problems such as pain or a blockage of the gut.

 Sometimes a scan or other investigation that is done for other reasons may detect a lipoma inside the body by chance.
 There is a condition called familial multiple lipoma in which groups of fat cells occur under the skin and then produce multiple fatty lumps.
 This is an uncommon condition and runs in families.